-Portions of AES's application for a license are classified Restricted Data or National Security Information.
+Portions of GLE's application for a license are classified Restricted Data or National Security Information.
 Persons needing access to those portions of the application will be required to have the appropriate security clearance for the level of classified information to which access is required.
 Access requirements apply equally to intervenors, their witnesses and counsel, employees of the applicant, its witnesses and counsel, NRC personnel, and others.
 Any person who believes that he or she will have a need for access to classified information for the purpose of this licensing proceeding, including the hearing, should immediately contact the NRC, Division of Fuel Cycle Safety and Safeguards, Washington, D.C., 20555, for information on the clearance process.
-Telephone calls may be made to Breeda Reilly, Senior Project Manager, Advanced Fuel Cycle, Enrichment, and Uranium Conversion Branch.
-Telephone: (301) 492-3110.
+Telephone calls may be made to Timothy C. Johnson, Senior Project Manager, Uranium Enrichment Branch, Fuel Facility Licensing Directorate, Division of Fuel Cycle Safety and Safeguards, Office of Nuclear Material Safety and Safeguards.
+Telephone: (301) 492-3121.